distortedfusion/blade-colors/docs/10-getting-started.md

 *This package implements Laravel's Package Discovery, no further changes are needed to your application configurations.
 For more information [please refer to the Laravel documentation](https://laravel.com/docs/packages#package-discovery).*

 After installation the CSS variables need to be added to your main application layout.
-This is done by adding the `@bladeColor` directive to you layouts `<head>` section:
+This is done by adding the `@bladeColor` directive to your layouts `<head>` section:

 ```html
 <html>